539 Assault Squadron Royal Marines

 Date/s: 2nd April 1984

-539 Raiding Squadron is 3 Commando Brigade Royal Marines Amphibious asset equipped with various types of raiding craft and vehicles, maned by over 100 Royal Marines and support personnel.
+539 Raiding Squadron is 3 Commando Brigade Royal Marines Amphibious asset equipped with various types of raiding craft and vehicles, manned by over 100 Royal Marines and support personnel.

-539 ASRM (Assault Squadron Royal Marines) was formed on 2 April 1984 and commissioned operational on 24 July 1984.
-This was in direct response to lessons learned during the Falklands Conflict in 1982 and lessons learned during winter training exercises in Norway by the Landing Craft Squadrons.
+Originally 539 ASRM (Assault Squadron Royal Marines) the unit was formed on 2 April 1984 and commissioned operational on 24 July 1984.

-Originally equipped with 2 x LCU's (Landing Craft Utilities), 4 x LCVP's (Landing Craft Vehicle Personnel), RRC Mk1's (Rigid Raiding Craft) and IRC (Inflatable Raiding Craft), the unit developed over the years the unit was first homed at King William Yard next to Stonehouse Barracks.
+Originally equipped with 2 x LCU's (Landing Craft Utility MK9), 4 x LCVP's (Landing Craft Vehicle Personnel MK4), RRC (Rigid Raiding Craft MK1) and Gemini IRC (Inflatable Raiding Craft), the unit developed over the years, first homed at Royal William Yard next to Stonehouse Barracks.

 In the convening years 539 ASRM deployed boat groups to support various out of area operations in 1997 a boat group deployed to the Congo, operating on the River Zaire as part of a contingency plan in case it became necessary to evacuate UK nationals from Kinshasa, Zaire.